Otocinclus Catfish is a very peaceful fish with a huge appetite for algae. They are also known for pacific temperament and excellent cleaning skills.

 What Algae do Otocinclus eat?

-They are great against: green algae, green dust algae, and diatoms/brown algae.
+They are great against: green spot algae, green dust algae, and diatoms/brown algae.
+So-so against hair algae.
 Otocinclus will not eat staghorn algae, red, or Black beard algae even when they are starving.

 Are Otocinclus Plants Safe?